 How long will it take for an appeal?

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

 The Time Frame for a Decision on an Appeal Depends on Several Factors

-According to the Michigan Court of Appeals, the time frame for deciding an appeal depends on various factors.
+According to the Michigan Court of Appeals, the time frame for how long it takes to get a decision on an appeal depends on various factors.
 Certain cases, such as child custody matters (including child abuse and neglect), are prioritized.
 In some cases, the Court of Appeals may order expedited processing.
-An expedited basis means the case is fast-tracked, and there will be an expedited decision.
+An expedited basis means the case is fast-tracked, and a decision will be made promptly.
 Much to many criminal appellants’ dismay, approximately ninety percent of all criminal cases before the Court of Appeals are concluded within 18 months of filing.
-The length of time to complete a case is affected by the time required to prepare the lower court record, the filing of the parties’ briefs, the time it takes for transcripts to be prepared, the volume of cases before the Court, and the Court staffing resources.
-In many cases, a criminal defendant is incarcerated in jail or prison, and the hope is that the Court of Appeals will expedite cases where a person’s liberty is a stake.
+The length of time to complete a case is influenced by the time required to prepare the lower court record, the filing of the parties’ briefs, the time it takes to prepare transcripts, the volume of cases before the Court, and the Court’s staffing resources.
+In many cases, a criminal defendant is incarcerated in jail or prison, and the hope is that the Court of Appeals will expedite cases where a person’s liberty is at stake.

 Considering an Appeal of a Criminal Conviction or Sentence?

 Appeals are frequent in many criminal cases, including murder trials, white-collar crimes, domestic violence, DUI, OWI, drunk driving, criminal sexual conduct, assault, drug offenses, and other felonies or misdemeanor crimes.
-A Michigan appellate lawyer can appeal a conviction, sentence, or an inappropriate decision at a motion hearing by filing an appeal or by taking other actions including:
+A Michigan appellate lawyer can appeal a conviction, sentence, or an inappropriate decision at a motion hearing by filing an appeal or by taking other actions, including:

 • Motion to Change or Withdraw a Plea